Department of Biological Sciences

 Significance of the work

-Positive social interactions are disrupted in a number of neurological disorders, including autism and drug addiction.
+Substance use disorders (e.g., alcohol and methamphetamine abuse) are associated with the disruption of social networks, increased interpersonal conflict and intimate partner violence.
 However, the cause of social deficits in these disorders remains largely unknown.
-Most importantly, no effective drugs are currently available to treat these disorders, due in large part to the lack of appropriate preclinical models.
-Therefore, our strategy is to elucidate the neural mechanism(s) that contribute to differences in social behavior, and how these mechanisms are disrupted/altered by drug abuse.
+Most importantly, no effective drugs are currently available to treat these disorders and their associated social deficits, due in large part to the lack of appropriate preclinical models.
+Therefore, our strategy is to elucidate the neural mechanism(s) that contribute to alterations in social behavior following voluntary drug use in male and female prairie voles.

 Specifically our research will address the following questions:

 A wide range of behavioral neuroscience techniques will be used to conduct these studies measuring behavioral changes as well as neuroanatomical.
 Behavioral techniques include social behavior (e.g., partner preference formation and alloparental care) and drug self-administration, while neuroanatomical include sectioning tissue, immunohistochemistry, immunofluorescence, and laser-capture micro-dissection.
 Student will also learn to analyze data and present findings.
 Thus, summer undergraduate students and high school teachers in Dr. Cushing’s laboratory will be exposed to a variety of techniques used in the field of neuroscience.